avaneev/a5hash/README.md

 represent repetitions of `10` and `01` bit-pairs.
-While they do not look special as adders in PRNGs, or even look controversial due to absence of spectral information, they have the important property of substantially restoring biases of any number.
+While they do not look special as adders in PRNGs, or even look controversial due to absence of spectral information, they have the important property of substantially reducing biases of any number.

 Consider this code, which calculates sum of successive bit independences of a set of numbers, and same of numbers XORed with `0xAAAA` constant, if a